i-am-grub/VRxC_ELRS/README.md

 #### Show Current Position and Lap : CHECKBOX

-- TOGGLED ON: Only shows current lap
-- TOGGLED OFF: Shows current position and current lap when multiple pilots are in a race
+- TOGGLED ON: Shows current position and current lap when multiple pilots are in a race
+- TOGGLED OFF: Only shows current lap

 #### Show Gap Time : CHECKBOX

-- TOGGLED ON: Shows lap result time
+- TOGGLED ON: Shows the gap time to next pilot if using a compatible win condition for the race
-- TOGGLED OFF: Shows the gap time to next pilot
+- TOGGLED OFF: Shows lap result time

 #### Show Post-Race Results : CHECKBOX

 The pilot will be shown results when they finish the race.
-It is recommeded to turn off `Post Flight Results` in Betaflight so the results won't be overridden when the pilot lands.
+It is recommeded to have pilots turn off `Post Flight Results` in Betaflight so the results won't be overridden when the pilot lands.

-> [!NOTE]
-> Rows 10-14 in the HDZero goggle's OSD are used by this feature

 #### Race Stage Message : TEXT